 This is the Best Method for Cold, Freeze-Thaw States

-Lay treated or ground contract 1”x 4” or 2” x 4” flat on concrete 16” on center.
-Thin sleepers would also work if desired but should be a minimum of ¼” thick.
-Sleepers should be ran in the direction that the water will drain.
-Attach the DekTek Tile to concrete with construction adhesive or mechanically fasten (mechanically fastened is best).
+Lay treated lumber or ground contact treated lumber 1”x4” or 2”x4” flat on existing concrete, and set 16” on center.
+(Thin sleepers would also work if desired but should be a minimum of ¼” thick.)
+Sleepers should run in the direction that the water will drain.
+Mechanically fasten sleeper into the existing concrete.
+Attach the DekTek Tiles to sleepers with construction adhesive. or mechanically fasten.
 Add extra framing for edges to allow for wood or composite edge trims, then lay tile (see elevated deck installation instructions).

 Outside edge trims must be mechanically fastened when installed over wood joists or sleepers.
 This will ensure that the glued down tiles will stay locked in place.